laingangiang2006/Python-Excel-Bike-Sales-Analysis/README.md

 ## Dataset Overview

-Datasets for the first two projects are sourced from Microsoft's courses on Coursera called ["Harnessing the Power of Data with Power BI"](https://www.coursera.org/learn/harnessing-the-power-of-data-with-power-bi?specialization=microsoft-power-bi-data-analyst).
+Datasets for the first two projects are sourced from Microsoft's courses on Coursera, called ["Harnessing the Power of Data with Power BI"](https://www.coursera.org/learn/harnessing-the-power-of-data-with-power-bi?specialization=microsoft-power-bi-data-analyst).

 ---